Kanangnut/Natural-Language-Processing-NLP-Transformer/README.md

    - **Padding Mask**: Prevents the model from attending to padding tokens.
    - **Look-Ahead Mask**: Ensures that the decoder does not attend to future tokens during training.

+## Here are some real-world applications of the NLP Transformer project that we can apply:

+1. **Machine Translation**:
+   - **Automatic Translation**: Transformers enable effective translation between languages, powering tools like Google Translate and DeepL.

+2. **Text Generation**:
+   - **Content Creation**: They can generate high-quality text for articles, stories, or marketing content.
+   - **Question Answering**: Transformers drive systems that answer questions based on text or documents, such as automated customer support systems.

+3. **Text Summarization**:
+   - **Document Summarization**: Transformers can distill long documents or articles into concise, understandable summaries.

+4. **Sentiment Analysis**:
+   - **Opinion Analysis**: They can assess customer reviews or social media posts to determine the sentiment or emotional tone of the content.

+5. **Recommendation Systems**:
+   - **Personalized Recommendations**: Transformers can build systems that suggest products or content based on user preferences and behavior.

+6. **Text Classification**:
+   - **Document or Email Categorization**: They can classify documents or emails into different categories, such as filtering spam or organizing content.

+7. **Information Retrieval**:
+   - **Enhanced Search**: Transformers improve search engines by providing more relevant results based on the context and intent of queries.

+These applications showcase the versatility and impact of Transformers in various fields, enhancing user experiences and operational efficiency across industries.